Experience life on an Australian farm in these spectacular locations.

 A petting pen for little kids to meet little critters, canoeing and fishing on a three-acre dam, a games room and playground, and the chance to help feed more than 100 animals – from alpacas to turkeys to kangaroos – are all part of the family-friendly (and pet-friendly) experience at Diamond Forest Farm Stay.

-Near Pemberton, in the tall-trees region of south-west Western Australia, the farmstay offers accommodation in private, self-contained, timber cottages with slate floors and verandas boasting suitably bucolic views.
+Near Pemberton, in the tall-trees region of south-west Western Australia (about a 3.5-hour drive south of Perth), the farmstay offers accommodation in private, self-contained, timber cottages with slate floors and verandas boasting suitably bucolic views.

 “We mostly cater to young families,” says Kerriann Turner, who runs the farm with husband Mark.
 “Kids get to meet farm animals up close in a safe environment, and they absolutely love it.
 Even if they start off a bit timid, by day two they are having a great time.”